Our Secondary Program

 Extended Essay

-Reading, writing, and performance projects in this course help adolescents to expand their consciousness of themselves and the world and are often integrated with the historical content of the semester.
+Reading and writing studies in this course help adolescents to expand their consciousness of themselves and the world and are often integrated with the historical content of the semester.
 Students learn to read actively and carefully with close attention to literary features, analyzing and discussing novels, short stories, non-fiction, poetry, and plays.
-Coursework involves students in the detailed and critical study of a minimum of five texts with an eye to realizing the performance potential of these texts and transforming works for the stage based on literary analysis.
-The main focus of the course is the interaction between the literary skills of close reading, critical writing and discussion and the practical, aesthetic, and symbolic elements of performance.
-Students develop strong teamwork and public speaking skills in this class, as well.
+Coursework involves students in the detailed and critical study of texts with an eye to understanding the complexities of them through literary analysis.
+The main focus of the course is the interaction between the literary skills of close reading, critical writing, and dialogue in seminar.

 Mathematics